 Invitations: Handmade using template by One Charming Party

-Robes and Hair Wraps: Handmade by me, robe/towel tutorial can be found here
+Robes and Hair Wraps: Handmade by me, spa towel sewing tutorial can be found here

 Cake: Fern Mold and decorating supplies from Joann’s, decorated by me